skellis46/slipbox/improvisation and the threshold of the self.md

 ### Agency

 I focus on the experiential qualities of the threshold and ask what happens to agency, self and knowing at the moment when movement ceases to be organised by a subject. -- need to make an argument that for this kind of dancing in this kind of practice nonduality is a thing.
 Then get into agency and knowing? and consciousness? and the limits of phenomenology.

+“There’s some kind of mixing pot there in terms of agency not belonging to the single body [...] it’s not inter, it’s intra [...] this experience of no thing being or everything being.”
+(Katye Coe, 9 February 2024 am, 15:11–18:41)

 Me reflecting on these things will change these things